santiagodr/STAT545_HW1_David_Santiago/README.md

 ### Reporting process...

-At first I just created the Repo for this homework + README.md file and did my first edits to this using the browser.
-Then, I cloned the repo to my local copy and started using the recommended workflow *pull - edits - save - commit - push*
+- **README.md file ** At first I just created the Repo for this homework + README.md file and did my first edits to this using the browser.
+Then, I cloned the repo to my local copy and started using the recommended workflow *pull - edits - save - commit - push*.
+I also added a photo.

+- **Gapminder exploration** The homework asked to work on the same R Markdown document we started on Sept 14, but I didn't really have one specific for Gapminder, I had only an example of Rmd in general and another R script for Gapminder.
+So, I started a new one here for the homework using R Studio and *pull - edits - save - commit - push*.